Convex-cocompact representations into the isometry group of the infinite-dimensional hyperbolic space: Introduction

 Using bendings, which are techniques developed by Johnson and Millson \cite{JM} to deform representations of some lattices of $\PO(n,1)$ into $\PO(m,1)$ with $m > n$, we are able to prove the following.

 \begin{theorem} Let $\Gamma$ be the fundamental group of a closed hyperbolic surface.
-Then the space of convex-cocompact representations of $\Gamma$ into $\Isom(\H^{\infty})$ up to conjugation has infinite dimension. \end{theorem}
+If $\rho : \Isom(\H^{2}) \to \Isom(\H^{\infty})$ is one of the exotic representations described by Monod and Py, then the space of deformations of $\rho|_{\Gamma}$, up to conjugation in $\Isom(\H^{\infty})$, contains a one-parameter family of representations which are not pairwise conjugate, nor conjugate to the restriction of any exotic representation of $\Isom(\H^{2})$. \end{theorem}

-Here, infinite dimension means that $\CC(\Gamma,\Isom(\H^{\infty}))$ contains an open subset of some infinite-dimensional Lie group.
-All irreducible representations from $\Isom(\H^{n})$ to $\Isom(\H^{\infty})$ have been classified in \cite{DP,MP}.
-For each $n \geqslant 2$, there is only a one-parameter family of such representations, that is, the spaces of deformations of these representations are one-dimensional.
-Our theorem actually shows that for (torsion-free) cocompact lattices in $\Isom(\H^{2})$, there are much more representations than for the whole group $\Isom(\H^{2})$ itself.
-This can be thought as some non-rigidity or flexibility result for representations of lattices of $\Isom(\H^{2})$ into $\Isom(\H^{\infty})$.
+Our theorem actually shows that for (torsion-free) cocompact lattices in $\Isom(\H^{2})$, there are much more representations than for the whole group $\Isom(\H^{2})$ itself, as classified by Monod and Py \cite{MP}.
+This can be thought of as a non-rigidity or flexibility result for representations of lattices of $\Isom(\H^{2})$ into $\Isom(\H^{\infty})$.
+Besides, the fact that the representations of the surface groups $\Gamma < \Isom(\H^{2})$ obtained by deformations do not arise as the restriction to $\Gamma$ of any exotic representation $\PSL(2,\R) \to \Isom(\H^{\infty})$ described by Monod and Py illustrates that the representations of surface groups in $\Isom(\H^{\infty})$ are much richer than that of $\PSL(2,\R)$.

+To prove that some representations obtained by bending are not conjugate to each other, we first describe the centralizer of a loxodromic isometry in $\Isom(\H^{\infty})$.
+This centralizer is an infinite-dimensional Lie group (also called \emph{Banach-Lie groups}) for the uniform operator norm, \ie it is a group which is also a manifold modeled on an infinite-dimensional Banach space, where the manifold structure is compatible with the group operations.
+The Lie algebra of an infinite-dimensional Lie group is well-defined as well as the exponential map, however there are some notable differences with the classical finite-dimensional case: a closed subgroup of an infinite-dimensional Lie group is not always a Lie group; and an infinite-dimensional Lie algebra is not necessarily the Lie algebra of some infinite-dimensional Lie group.